 The Only Child

-Multiply the oldest child by the youngest child and you have the only child.
+Combine the oldest child by the youngest child, and you have the only child.

-However, this does not always work to their advantage as being "thrust" into the world can sometimes be a dramatic transition like many transitions for the only child.
+However, these traits do not always work to their advantage as being "thrust" into the real world can sometimes be a dramatic transition like many life transitions for the only child.

 Do you find you share any of these birth order characteristics?